Feyerabend/vm/vm5/README.md

 Memory management in a VM can involve several critical aspects.
 They can including allocation, deallocation, and garbage collection.
-For C this poses additional challenges, as C does not automatically reclaim unused memory, leading to potential memory leaks and crashes if not managed correctly.
 A sample of a very simple illustration of this can be seen in `gc.c`.
-The provided code snippet demonstrates a basic implementation of a mark-and-sweep garbage collector.
+The provided code snippet demonstrates a basic implementation of a *mark-and-sweep garbage collector*.
 It manages a heap of `Object` instances, performs garbage collection when necessary, and provides utility functions to create and list objects.